 As the name implies, 10 Minute Mail lets you obtain a temporary email address for 10 minutes.
-You can send, read and reply to emails during that time.
-They also allow you to receive email attachments.
+You can send, read and reply to emails during that time, and the site allows you to receive emails with attachments.
 The address will expire after 10 minutes.
 However, there is an option of extending the timer for an additional 10 minutes if you need more time.

-Maildrop lets you select your own temporary email address, or you can use one the site provide.
+Maildrop lets you select your own temporary email address, or you can use one the site provides.

 According to Maildrop, it permits plain text or HTML messages.
 It doesn’t allow for attachments, so any email attachment will be removed.
 All messages must be less than 500k in size.